 Oglesby’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small city, Oglesby doesn't have a public transportation system that people use for their commute.
+Oglesby is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Oglesby in 2022 was $27,047, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $108,188 for a family of four.
 However, Oglesby contains both very wealthy and poor people as well.